List of awards and nominations received by Yuna: Bella Awards

-America Awards
+American Awards

 BET Awards

 The 17th BET Awards was held at the Microsoft Theater in Los Angeles, California on June 25, 2017.
 The ceremony celebrated achievements in entertainment and honors music, sports, television, and movies released between April 1, 2016, and March 31, 2017.
 The nominations were announced on May 15, 2017.
 Yuna has nominated for one category in 2017.

 Billboard

 Billboard is an American entertainment media brand owned by the Billboard-Hollywood Reporter Media Group, a division of Eldridge Industries.
 It publishes pieces involving news, video, opinion, reviews, events, and style, and is also known for its music charts, including the Hot 100 and Billboard 200, tracking the most popular songs and albums in different genres.
 It also hosts events, owns a publishing firm, and operates several TV shows.